 If you’re struggling to meet your debt repayments because your income has fallen and you are worried about your debts spiralling out of control, it’s important to get professional help as soon as possible.

-You may still be able to apply for a mortgage payment holiday or a break from credit card repayments, so talk to your lenders about the options which may be available to you.
-You can find out more about how mortgage payment holidays work here and what happens when any of your payment holiday breaks come to an end here.
+Talk to your lenders about the options which may be available to you.
+They might be able to arrange a more affordable repayment plan for you, or for you to take a payment holiday while you get back on track.
 Front footing these conversations and acting proactively by speaking to your providers as early as possible can be hugely beneficial – if you wait until they contact you, it is likely you will already be incurring significant extra costs and penalty charges.

 Charities StepChange, National Debtline and the Debt Advice Foundation all offer free debt advice and may be able to help you arrive at a manageable repayment plan with your creditors if you’re finding it difficult to reach an agreement with them.
 The sooner you act, the better your chances of finding a workable solution so don’t be ashamed about seeking help.
 Coronavirus has devastated so many people’s incomes, through no fault of their own.